Viola Davis wins first Oscar for 'Fences'

 Davis won a Tony Award in the same role on stage in 2010.

-A forceful and popular actress, Davis is known for playing strong women and for speaking out for better roles for women and people of color.
+A forceful and popular actress, Davis is known for playing strong women and for speaking out for better roles for women and people of colour.

 On television, she became the first black woman to win a lead actress Emmy award when she took home the statuette in 2015 for playing a conflicted criminal attorney in drama "How To Get Away With Murder."